OpenRL-Lab/OpenPlugin/README.md

 - Check system information: `op --system_info`
 - Install a plugin: `op install <plugin_name>`.
 You can also install local plugins with `op install ./`.
 - Uninstall a plugin: `op uninstall <plugin_name>`
 - Start a plugin: `op run <plugin_name>`.
 You can use `-p` to specify the port of the plugin.
 By default, the port is 5003.
+You can also run a local plugin with `op run ./`.
 - List installed plugins: `op list`
 - Reinstall plugin: `op reinstall <plugin_name>`